microfocus-idol/idol-rich-media-tutorials/tutorials/README.md

 > Everyone should do this tutorial first.

-Get started with rich media analytics, using face analytics as a guiding example.
-An end-to-end introduction taking you from your first Media Server configuration to running your own app that makes use of Media Server as an analytics service.
+Get started with rich media analytics, using face analytics as our guiding example.
+An end-to-end setup taking you from your first Media Server configuration to running your own app that makes use of Media Server as an analytics service.
 All you need is a webcam!

 [Get started](introduction/README.md).

 ## Analytics showcase examples

-> These guides assume a familiarity with Media Server concepts.
+> These guides assume some familiarity with Media Server concepts.

 Dip into any of the following showcase guides to try more analytics.